ssqsignon/ssqsignon-examples/dotnet-katana-angularjs/README.md

 leave the *use dummy user endpoint* and *generate refresh tokens* checkboxes checked, and add `http://localhost:9902` to the list of *valid redirect URIs*.

-5.3 Rename the `/aspnet-angularjs/sso-slave-webapp/SSQSignon.example.config` file to
+5.3 Rename the `/dotnet-katana-angularjs/slave-app/SSQSignon.example.config` file to
-`/aspnet-angularjs/sso-slave-webapp/SSQSignon.config`.
+`/dotnet-katana-angularjs/sso-slave-webapp/SSQSignon.config`.

-5.4 Open the `/aspnet-angularjs/sso-slave-webapp/SSQSignon.config` file and change the `SSQSignonServerName` value to the name of your *Authorization server*.
+5.4 Open the `/dotnet-katana-angularjs/slave-app/SSQSignon.config` file and change the `SSQSignonServerName` value to the name of your *Authorization server*.
 Also change the `SSQSignonAppId` and `SSQSignonAppSecret` to the *App id* and *App secret* of your *Slave app*.

-5.5 Run the `sso-slave-webapp` project.
+5.5 Run the `slave-app` project.
 If all goes well your browser will be directed to `http://localhost:9902` and you will see the app page.

 5.6 Clicking the *login with SSQ singon example app* button will redirect you to *basic web app*